 (NOTE: My options for each category are “Love,” “Like,” “Neutral,” “Not My Style,” or “Dislike.”
 But I rarely dislike anything, so I’ll mostly be using the other four.)

 While I like “After School,” I don’t think my interest in it will last long.
 I’ll probably listen to it on my commute playlist for a week or so, and then I’ll move on to something else.
 However, I was pleasantly surprised to find myself enjoying such a fun and feel-good song when I usually don’t.
 I feel like I’m slowly but surely expanding my tastes!
 I know Weeekly won a few rookie awards last year, and I can certainly see why.
 They’re clearly talented, and they make music that I know a lot of people will like (especially the Korean general public).
 They’re still pretty new to the scene, but I’m sure we’ll keep seeing great things from them.

 (“Knee Jerk Reaction” is a column I created to talk about comebacks or debuts when I don’t have a lot of time to write in-depth reviews.
 A knee jerk reaction is like an automatic response, so it’s a post about my initial thoughts on the song, the music video, and the performance if it’s available.
 Compared to my reviews, everything is more stream of consciousness and less analytical.
 And everything is 100% my own opinion!)

-SOURCES: Music video and featured image belong to Kakao M. Music video distributed by 1theK.
+SOURCES: Music video and featured image belong to Play M Entertainment.
+Music video distributed by 1theK.